 414-415: “Since segregation variance in our study directly reflects genetic divergence between populations”.
 Not exactly, segregation variance also depends on the effect size of mutations at traits: the same genetic divergence (in terms of number of mutations fixed) can lead to quite different segregation variances.

 This is true, but within a set of simulations from standing variation they are expected to be correlated.
 Some new results on genetic parallelism corroborate this point.
-That said, we have weakened the language from ‘directly reflects’ to ‘are generally associated’:
+That said, we have weakened the language from ‘directly reflects’ to ‘are associated’:

-Since our results on genetic non-parallelism and segregation variance (e.g., Fig 3A & B) are both generally associated with genetic divergence, these results could correlate with the strength and/or number of intrinsic incompatibilities (Chevin et al. 2014). (lines xx-yy).
+Since our results on genetic non-parallelism and segregation variance (e.g., Fig 3A & B) are both associated with genetic divergence, these results could correlate with the strength and/or number of intrinsic incompatibilities (Chevin et al. 2014). (lines xx-yy).

-We also note that segregation variance is highly correlated with our metric of non-parallelism (see new Fig. SX).
+We also note that segregation variance is highly correlated with our metric of non-parallelism, which is agnostic to mutational effects (see new Fig. SX).

 415-416: “our results of segregation variance across environments (Fig. 3) could have implications for the evolution of intrinsic barriers”.
 Note that this connection with more classical, environment-independent DM incompatibilities, was already made explicitly by Chevin et al (2014).